Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ### Enhancements

 * [#397](https://github.com/Icinga/icinga-powershell-plugins/issues/397) Adds support to `Invoke-IcingaCheckEventLog` to provide occurring problem event id's for the Eventlog and corresponding acknowledgement id's, providing an indicator if certain issues are resolved or still present
+* [#413](https://github.com/Icinga/icinga-powershell-plugins/pull/413) Adds argument `Limit100Percent` to `Invoke-IcingaCheckCPU` for limiting each threads CPU usage to 100%

 ### Bugfixes